c-sanders/Quaternion/README.md

 alot like complex numbers, except that rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
 It is for this reason that quaternions are called such, since "quat" or "quater" comes from the Latin word for "four" or "four parts".
 When we say "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
 Similarly, when we say "imaginary part" in this same context, what we actually mean is an imaginary number.
+Quaternions can be thought of as extending complex numbers by going beyond them in terms of the number of imaginary components which they are comprised of.
+It is for this reason that quaternions belong to a class or category of mathematical structures which are known as "hypercomplex numbers"; hyper because they "go beyond".

 You might also recall that an imaginary number is usually denoted by the letter $i$ and is defined as being equal to the square root of -1.
 That is;